Acccent/cosmogram/src/_posts/on-weapon-degradability-and-universal-truths.md

 https://twitter.com/acccent/status/1405086128856879107

 I don't like it!
 And well... who cares, right?
 It's just a game system.
 But strangely, whenever this particular topic is brought up, there's a whole range of people who will proclaim that they *do* like it, and that not liking it is an unequivocal demonstration of one's incapability to grasp the subtleties of game design.\
-(To anyone reading this who tweeted something along the lines of '*weapon degradation is good actually and if you can't see why you're a chump*': I get it. it's twitter. what are you gonna do, post a nuanced take?)
+(To anyone reading this who tweeted something along the lines of *'weapon degradation is good actually and if you can't see why you're a chump'*: I get it. it's twitter. what are you gonna do, post a nuanced take?)

 Anyway, because it's a system that can seem frustrating on the surface, it's only natural for anyone whose identity is founded in part on 'thinking about stuff' to dismiss that first layer and assume the opposite must be true, and in one fell swoop, to also dismiss differing opinions.
 So for the sake of this discussion let's go ahead and acknowledge that a multitude of *actually thought-out* opinions can coexist, opposite of each other but on equal levels.